canonical/sphinx-docs-starter-pack/readme.rst

 Contents
 --------

-The remainder of this README is divided into two main parts: enable the starter pack or work with your documentation post-enablement.
+The remainder of this README is divided into two main parts: *Enable the starter pack* and *Work with your documentation* post-enablement.

 - `Enable the starter pack`_